WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 Many sources, or models, participate in CMIP7.
 Each CMIP6 model output file includes a global attribute called “further_info_url” which will link to a signpost web page providing simulation/ensemble information, model configuration details, current contact details, data citation details, etc.  Two types of documentation are available to understand the differences between models:

 1. [**Essential Model Documentation (EMD)**][emd]
     High-level description intended to contain information on model formulation that can be easily compared between different models.
-Mandatory in CMIP7
 2. [**ES-DOC**][es-docsCmip]
     More in-depth but less standardized documentation of each model.
 Note that each model might also put documentation up on their own website.